tundish/blathnaid/app/tale.rst

 But the locket shone no longer.

+He remained Jack, who had grown with Jack's body, but he was in other places now too.
 .. todo:: Standing

 Therefore he creeps behind so close as to slap them on the forehead.